-Michael Kors Spring/Summer 2020 Review: A Spirited Take On The American Dream
+Michael Kors' Spring/Summer 2020 Show Was A Spirited Take On The American Dream

 Michael Kors is feeling good — or at least that’s what his newest collection would no doubt have you think.
 His most recent take on Americana sportswear, something he’s mastered over the years with his namesake collection, was patriotic in the most literal sense: spirited diligence, swelling pride, and a healthy dose of nostalgia for a bygone era.
 Held on Wednesday morning at the Brooklyn Navy Yard, the Michael Kors Collection Spring/Summer 2020 runway show presented a romanticized version of ‘40s New York — fresh off its World War II win — evident not just in its mostly red-white-and-blue color palette but in the working-woman silhouettes and unabashedly feminine details throughout.